john-bell-xo/bills/Fillerbuster Protection Act 2021.md

 - be able to submit amendments to bills in any reading immediately.
 - have a recess for fifteen minutes per reading per bill to adaquately discuss the newly submitted bills.
 - have a recess for fifteen minutes per amendment to adaquately discuss the newly submitted admendments.
-- have no less and no more than two bills pass through each session.
+- have no less than two bills and no more than two five pass through each session.
   - Bills seen during a fillerbuster shall go through all three readings in a single session.
-- have votes lasting no more than fifteen minutes per bill after the required recesses outlined in section 3.4b/c.
+- have votes lasting no more than fifteen minutes per bill after the required recesses outlined in section 3.4b and section 3.4c.

 ## Section 4: Short title, commencement and extent
 This Act may be cited as the Fillerbuster Protection Act 2021.